SamsidParty/OberonRemote/README.md

       If it is installed succesfully, then Oberon Remote will automatically launch.
 The app will be copied to your `Applications` folder, so that's where you can uninstall it from.

 ## 3. Pair The Remote With Your Xbox
-- On the Xbox, open the Oberon app and press "+ Add Remote"
+- On the Xbox, open the Oberon app and press "Add Remote"
 ![image](https://github.com/user-attachments/assets/f6a45b09-7aaa-44c4-92e4-42b55ff55e86)

 - The IP address of the remote will be shown at the top of the app, you must input this on the console
 ![image](https://github.com/user-attachments/assets/d986e2f9-2c2c-40a3-8862-643df535f86f)

 - The pairing will not work unless both devices are on **exactly** the same network, if it still doesn't work try disabling the firewall

 - Once pairing completes, you will see your device's name on the console, press `A` while it is selected to connect to it
   ![image](https://github.com/user-attachments/assets/1e823e27-91eb-4cdd-b2a7-93582ff0b2b4)

 - If the connection works, you will see a notification that the connection was successful
 ![image](https://github.com/user-attachments/assets/966f3295-23fe-48a2-89d8-6a6721ebe5e8)